 Attracting and retaining good employees is a consideration when designing a new office space, and to attract the best and the brightest, their input often plays a role in the design of a building.
 Rockefeller Group Senior Vice President Bill Edwards said that up to five years ago decisions about the design of office space was strictly a consideration of the C-Suite.
 “The C-Suite had taken the approach that they know what’s best for their company and their employees.
 That’s evolved to the C-Suite listening to employees, understanding what their needs are, what their desires are,” Edwards said.

-Employers are having to compete with companies like Google, which has a cool space, fun amenities and flexibility.
-Companies like ShutterStock chose a sexy address in the Empire State Building to draw talent and provided fun amenities in their space including a ping pong table, drinks on tap and free food.
+Employers are having to compete with companies like Google, which has a cool space, fun amenities, and flexibility.
+Companies like ShutterStock chose a sexy address in the Empire State Building to draw talent.
+They also provided fun amenities in their space including a ping pong table, drinks on tap and free food.

 “Working at the Empire State Building and telling people I’m based out of there is a statement,” Shutterstock Head of Global Facilities and Operations, Razia Ferdousi-Meyer, stated.
 “Retention is already important to us, and we’re wowing the interviewees we’re bringing to the Empire State Building.”

 Some panelists cautioned against “amenity creep” as office designs now build in amenities without a clear plan.
 “I don’t think most landlords are actually being thoughtful about it,” Jonathan Kaufman Igar, CEO of William Kauffman Organization said.
 “It was an arms race.
 That guy’s doing it, so I need to do it.
 It was more about marketing, it was a lack of understanding of what the tenants need.”